 There are several steps in the checkout process: contact_information, shipping_method, payment_method, processing and thank you page.
 All of these steps are all happening on one page.
-The checkout content added with this dynamic behaviour can be a challenge to modify.
+The checkout content added with this dynamic behavior can be a challenge to modify.

 Things to be aware of: